 - Inmate activities and programs

 To find this kind of information, you have to do a driving history search.

 Have you ever searched for criminal records?
 How hard was it?
-Was your search online or did you have to call the courthouse? was the information you recieved correct?
+Was your search online or did you have to call the courthouse?
+Was the information you received correct?
 There are plenty of reasons that people look up criminal records and backgrounds, and your comments may help other people that are in the same situation.